|

 Multiculturalism in the UK

 This French style property, conceived by a member of wealthy German Jewish family and filled with treasures from half of Europe, was multiculturalism made concrete.
 The Rothschilds lived on a different planet to their employees, economically, mentally, culturally and certainly politically.
 The guests included Queen Victoria and Winston Churchill.
 The latter always asked for the only bedroom suite which has a balcony - most likely so that he could enjoy a smoke without trekking down to the smoking room or offending against the house's rigorous no-smoking rule (another area where it was way ahead of its time).
-One of the exhibits in an upstairs room describes the Rothschilds' extensive connections with Israel and their support for its creation - a huge historic event which obviously deeply affects all our lives now and for the indefinite future.
-Yet there was no other obvious link with their Jewish heritage in the house's architecture or contents; any European Catholic grand house would have had some religious artifacts and quite likely a splendid private chapel.

 The Other Universe - Rural Life